 Alternatively, you may wish to get your adrenaline fix.
 You can go to one of the many family-run watersports companies that can help you with anything from scuba diving to surfing.
 Another hidden gem of Castlegregory is Sandy Feet Farm, which is the perfect place to visit if you are traveling with children.

-Castleisland is steep in history which dates back to the Irish Civil War, and its large variety of attractions, it is easy to understand why.
+Castleisland is steep in history which dates back to the Irish Civil War, and with its large variety of attractions, it is easy to understand why.
 For those traveling with children, you can head towards the Crazy Cave, which is a large soft play area, where children can have hours of fun.

 The quaint Irish village of Sneem has many truly unique attractions that will entice any type of visitor.